 Thomas received his Ph.
 D. in Mathematics from the University of California at Riverside, taught for five years at the University of Michigan, and has been at Albany since 1969... a long time.
 Here is a bite size CV.

 His mathematical interests include dynamical systems, the dynamics of smooth flows, and, in recent years, discrete dynamics with applications to difference equations.

-His most recent Ph.
-D. students are Deborah Lawrence, who is Associate Professor and former Head of the Mathematics Department at Russell Sage College, and Steve Bourgault, who is a Research Mathematician with MapInfo.
+His Ph.
+D. students include Deborah Lawrence, who is Professor of Mathematics at Russell Sage College, and Steve Bourgault, who is a Research Mathematician with MapInfo.

 FORMER STUDENTS DEPARTMENT

 At my wife’s suggestion, I’m going to start passing along news from some of my old students just to give an idea of what some Math Nerds do after graduating.

 Late October, 2015….Kathy Kapsalis ( ’83) and Marla Guthrie ( ’84) dropped by during Homecoming Weekend.
 Sad to say, I wasn’t in my office, but they kindly left a note to say hi.
 Both are doing well and seemed not to have suffered too much from the Math classes they took.
 Marla is a big shot at the UMass Center for Data Science.
 Kathy has been working in IT for the past 30 years, and is currently with MERCK Pharmaceuticals.